 Behavioral therapy and counseling help people make positive life changes, enable them to examine and overcome issues that led to substance abuse, and assist them with learning new and improved coping skills that can help prevent relapse.
 MAT drugs help to facilitate therapy by restoring some of the physical and psychological stability needed to fully participate.

-What Medications Are Used in Medication-Assisted Treatment (MAT)?
+Medications Used in MAUD

 People addicted to alcohol also receive medication at MAT programs.
 Some of the MAT medications used to treat alcohol addiction and withdrawal include:4,11, 14